keshavanand1717/Pattern-The-Game/README.md

 # Sequence-The-Game
 A game developed to challenge your memory.

-I have used HTML,CSS,JavaScript and jQuery to present this game as a website.
+I have used HTML,CSS,JavaScript and jQuery to develop this game as a website.

 Here is how to play the game:-